shell-ninja/hyprconf/README.md

 <br>

 > [!IMPORTANT]
-> This repo has 2 versions. `Stable` & `Rolling Release`. <br>[Stable](https://github.com/shell-ninja/hyprconf/tree/stable): It will be updated once in a month and will have multiple releases. <br>[Rolling Release](https://github.com/shell-ninja/hyprconf): It will be updated and fixed frequently. <br>
+> This config is a `Rolling Release` version.
+It will be updated and fixed frequently.
-> While running the [Installation Script](https://github.com/shell-ninja/hyprconf-install), it will aks you to choose between the `stable` and the `rolling release version`

 <br>